 For this trip in Bali, I travelled with my mum (who organized everything, she’s amazing!) and I’ll tell you here what we did!
+This is our itinerary for this 15 days Roadtrip together!

 First stop: Nusa Dua